 But the move in-house hasn’t been without its issues.
 Coupled with a new way of working, comes the added pressure of recruiting and maintaining an effective in-house marketing team.
-In fact, In the most recent Bannerflow report, a lack of talent and skills ranked within the top three barriers to in-housing and in last year’s State of In-housing report, a much higher 56% of respondents stated that hiring was one the biggest barriers to effective in-house marketing.
+In fact, the most recent Bannerflow report found that a lack of knowledge around buying programmatically and a lack of funding to build a competent in-house team were viewed as the biggest barriers to effective in-house marketing.

 For all those struggling in this area, or looking to start hiring their own team, this concise guide will help you assemble that perfect in-house marketing team.
 We will cover:

 - What are the benefits to moving your team in-house?

 - How do I assemble the perfect in-house team?

 - How do you attract and maintain the perfect team?

 - Have the right technology to support your in-house team

 What are the benefits to moving your team in-house?